microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementDirectoryRoleEligibilityScheduleRequest.md

 ```

 ### -RoleDefinitionId
-Identifier of the unifiedRoleDefinition the assignment is for.
+Identifier of the unifiedRoleDefinition object that is being assigned to the principal.
-Read only.
+Supports $filter (eq, ne).

 ```yaml
 Type: System.String